Kim Potter sentenced to 2 years in Daunte Wright’s death

-MINNEAPOLIS (AP) — Kim Potter, the former suburban Minneapolis police officer who said she confused her handgun for her Taser when she fatally shot Daunte Wright, was sentenced Friday to two years in prison, a penalty below state guidelines after the judge found mitigating factors warranted a lesser sentence.
+MINNEAPOLIS (AP) — Kim Potter, the former suburban Minneapolis police officer who said she confused her handgun for her Taser when she fatally shot Daunte Wright, was sentenced Friday to two years in prison.
+Wright’s family denounced the sentence as too lenient and accused the judge of giving more consideration to the white officer than the Black victim.

-Speaking before the sentence was imposed, the tearful mother said she could never forgive Potter and would only refer to her as “the defendant” because Potter only referred to her 20-year-old son as “the driver” at trial.
+Speaking before the sentence was imposed, a tearful Wright said she could never forgive Potter and that she would refer to her only as “the defendant” because Potter only referred to her son as “the driver” at trial.

 “She never once said his name.
 And for that I’ll never be able to forgive you.
-And I’ll never be able to forgive you for what you’ve stolen from us,” Wright said.
+And I’ll never be able to forgive you for what you’ve stolen from us,” said Wright, who also sometimes uses the last name Bryant.

-“A police officer who was supposed to serve and protect so much took so much away from us … My life and my world will never ever be the same again,” she said, adding later: “Daunte Demetrius Wright, I will continue to fight in your name until driving while Black is no longer a death sentence.”
+“Daunte Demetrius Wright, I will continue to fight in your name until driving while Black is no longer a death sentence,” she said.

-Potter was convicted in December of first- and second-degree manslaughter in the April 11 killing.
-She’ll be sentenced only on the most serious charge of first-degree manslaughter, which carries a presumptive penalty of just over seven years in prison.
+Potter offered an apology to Wright’s family, then spoke directly to his mother: “Katie, I understand a mother’s love.
+I’m sorry I broke your heart … my heart is broken and devastated for all of you.”

+The judge, who imposed a sentence below state guidelines, called it “one of the saddest cases I’ve had on my 20 years on the bench.”
+Judge Regina Chu said she received “hundreds and hundreds” of letters in support of Potter.
+“On the one hand, a young man was killed and on the other, a respected 26-year veteran police officer made a tragic error by pulling her handgun instead of her Taser.”

-Wright family attorney Ben Crump said they don’t understand why such consideration was given to a white officer in the killing of a young Black man when a Black officer, Mohamed Noor, got a longer sentence for the killing of a white woman, Justine Ruszczyk Damond.
+Wright family attorney Ben Crump said the family was stunned by the sentence, saying they didn’t understand why such consideration was given to a white officer in the killing of a young Black man when a Black officer, Mohamed Noor, got a longer sentence in 2017 for the killing of a white woman, Justine Ruszczyk Damond.

 “What we see today is the legal system in Black and white.”

-But the judge said the cases are not the same as other high-profile killings by police.
+But the judge said the case was not the same as other high-profile killings by police.

 “This is not a cop found guilty of murder for using his knee to pin down a person for 9 1/2 minutes as he gasped for air.
-This is not a cop found guilty of manslaughter for intentionally drawing his firearm and shooting across his partner and killing an unarmed woman who approached his squad,” Chu said.
+This is not a cop found guilty of manslaughter for intentionally drawing his firearm and shooting across his partner and killing an unarmed womanwho approached his squad,” said Chu, referring to Chauvin and Noor.
 “This is a cop who made a tragic mistake.”

 For someone with no criminal history, such as Potter, the state guidelines on first-degree manslaughter range from slightly more than six years to about 8 1/2 years in prison, with the presumptive sentence being just over seven years.

-He also said Potter would be willing to meet with Wright’s family and to speak to police officers about Taser mixups.
+Engh said if Potter were to receive probation, she would be willing to meet with Wright’s family and to speak to police officers about Taser mix-ups, as suggested by prosecutors.

 “People took the time to write her,” Engh said.
 “This is unheard of for a defendant.
 I dare say no one in this room has ever seen anything like this.”